alirezasalemi7/PR-RAG/README.md

     --corpus_path /*address to the corpus*/
 ```

-Then, for a generated plan, we should generate a set of responses that can be generated from each plan:
+Next, for each generated plan, we create a set of possible responses:

 ```shell
 python generate_with_plan.py \